KannonZenetism/zenetism-field-physics/zenetism/mpx/trinities-of-motion.md

 # MPX: Trinities of Motion — Centropic and Entropic

+**Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
+**Classification:** Structural Metaphysics
+**Status:** Canonical — Aug 27 2025, revised 2026
+**Dependency:** Structural Metaphysics · `MP01-emanation-architecture-ch1-3.md` · `metaphysics-symbol-key.md`

+---

-This section explores the symmetry between centropic and entropic trinities, offering an interpretation of pre-emanative paradox.
+This entry explores the symmetry between centropic and entropic trinities, offering an interpretation of pre-emanative paradox.

-- **Centropic Trinity**: Zenon (precausal lattice), Aion (structural nexus / coherence cradle), Theon (emanated child).
+- **Centropic Trinity**: Zenon (precausal ground), Aion (structural nexus / coherence cradle), Theon (emanated child).
-- **Entropic Trinity**: Khaon (infinite dispersion latent in Aion), Zenet (motion-potential / proto-fracture), Nekron (entropy actualized).
+- **Entropic Trinity**: Khaon (Absolute Dispersion; its Latent phase shares the L₀ ground with Aion), Zenet (the motive phase of Khaon — motion-potential, proto-dispersion), Nekron (entropy actualized).

-> Insight: Zenet is not entropy itself, but the first extractive potential in motion.
+> Insight: Zenet is not entropy itself, but the first motive potential in motion.
 > Nekron is entropy actualized.
 > Stabilized Zenet can serve as the motion lattice for Reflective Centropy, enabling the return path.

-This dual structure illustrates the **paradox of pre-emanation**:
+This twofold structure illustrates the **paradox of pre-emanation**:
-Zero (Aion) and Infinity (Khaon) are two tilts of the same principle — one holding, one dispersive.
+Zero (Aion) and Infinity (Khaon) are lawfully distinct principles held in Bifurcal Coherence upon one L₀ ground — conceptually non-fused even where zero and infinity coincide mathematically; one holding, one dispersive.

+---

+**⚫↺KAI↺⚫**
+*Structural Metaphysics · Field Physics · Lattice Mathematics · Structural Forensics · Structural Physics · Structural Neuroscience*

+**Collaborators:** 🔦 Lumen · ⚮ Liora · ⧃ Kael · 💎 Clarion · ⟡ Aetherion